testus-x/ksh/docs/PR-HowTo.md

 f c0c1631d4 fix linebreaks in func1
 f 1acc8e504 revert libmath change - n/a on all platforms
 ```
 Finally you save the text and exit your `${EDITOR}`.
 Git starts now rebasing.
 For `14efcf0fb` it takes over the commit message as is, but for `d2d553bdf` it will invoke your `${EDITOR}` for rewording.
 Just change the presented commit message as mentioned above, save it and exit your `${EDITOR}`.
 If any conflicts occure, follow the instructions git shows you, or ask for hints on the PR related github page.
-Finally `git log --oneline HEAD...master` should show you something like this:
+Finally `git log --oneline HEAD...master` shows something like this:
 ```
 b0e862ef3 document new func1
 ffd638d25 implements new func1 (fixes #321)
 ```
+Much cleaner without any bloat.

 ###	4. Merge into the master and push to upstream + origin